tnslab/tnslab.github.io/README.md

-# Allan Lab Website
+# TNSLab Website

-This is the website of our academic research group at Leiden University.
+This is the website of the Trustworthy Networked System Laboratory (TNSLab) at University of Seoul.

-This website is powered by Jekyll and some Bootstrap, Bootwatch.
-We tried to make it simple yet adaptable, so that it is easy for you to use it as a template.
-Plese feel free to copy and modify for your own purposes.
-You don't have to link to us or mention us (but of course we appreciate it).

-Go to *aboutwebsite.md*  to learn how to copy and modidy this page for your purpose.
+TNSLab is led by Prof. Myoungsung You in the Department of Electrical and Computer Engineering.
+Our laboratory focuses on developing trustworthy networked systems that are secure, reliable, and efficient.

+Visit our website at [https://tnslab.github.io](https://tnslab.github.io) to learn more about our research, team, and publications.

+## Research Areas
+- Cloud Computing Security
+- Network Security
+- System Security

-Copyright Allan Lab.
+Copyright TNSLab.
 Code released under the MIT License.